thegetty/quire-docs/content/guide/figures.md

 [note] If your figures are organized in sub-directories within your `static/img/` directory, they should appear as part of the file path under `src`, otherwise, only the filename is needed.

-## Inserting Figure Images with Shortcodes
+## Inserting Figure Images the `q-figure` Shortcode

-Assuming each YAML figure entry includes a unique `id` (with a value in quotes: "1.1" not 1.1), you can insert a figure in your publication with only the `id` attribute in the shortcode, and all of the other attributes defined in the YAML for that figure, will be automatically included.
+Assuming each YAML figure entry in the `figures.yml` file includes a unique `id` (with a value in quotes: "1.1" not 1.1), you can insert a figure in your publication with only the `id` attribute in the shortcode, and all of the other attributes defined in the YAML for that figure, will be automatically included.

-Note that the figure shortcodes should be inserted on their own line of your Markdown file, not within the text of a paragraph.
+Figure shortcodes should be inserted on their own line of your Markdown file, not within the text of a paragraph.
 A basic use of the `q-figure` shortcode would look like this:

 ```
 {{< q-figure id="1.2" >}}